-5.1 Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Authority and, therefore, are included in this Strategy for completeness.
-No Loan commitments and financial guarantees are included in the medium-term financial plan or capital programme.
+- 5.1 Although not strictly counted as investments, since no money has exchanged hands yet, loan commitments and financial guarantees carry similar risks to the Authority and, therefore, are included in this Strategy for completeness. - 5.2 The Authority has contractually committed to make a Loan of £110,000 to Hurst Farm Social Club in 2021/22 to support regeneration of the building, this will be repaid to the council by March 2023.